knightjoel/acme-tiny-cron-renew/README.md

-If you haven't already done so when installing acme-tiny, create an unprivilved (non-root) user account that will own the Let's Encrypt account key and be responsible for running acme-tiny and `le_renew_certs.sh`.
-This is recommended in order to avoid running any software used in this process as the root user.
+If you haven't already done so when installing acme-tiny, create an unprivilved (non-root) user account that will own the Let's Encrypt account key and be responsible for running acme-tiny.

-The user should be a member of a unique group, and not a shared group, such as `staff`.

-In my environment, I created a user named `le` and added the user to a new group also called `le`.
+In my environment, I created a user named `le`.

 ```
 # id le
 uid=1005(le) gid=1005(le) groups=1005(le)
 ```

+Alternatively, you could just use your regular, non-root account.

 ### Step 2: Install le\_renew\_certs.sh